 The non-return trait may be NR56 instead of NR90 to get an internationally more harmonised trait (Jorjani, 2005).
+But all our investigations indicate that NR90 gives more reliable information for real conception rate.

 2.3.
-Inclusion of auxiliary traits ?
+Inclusion of auxiliary traits?

-The heritability of fertility traits is generally low, therefore it will be tested which prediction traits can be used to increase the reliability of the proofs.
-Prediction traits may be milk urea concentration and body condition score to describe health and energy balance of the cow.
+The heritability of fertility traits is generally low, therefore it will be tested which additional prediction traits can be used to increase the reliability of the proofs.
+Prediction traits may be milk urea concentration and body condition score to describe health and energy balance of the cow at insemination time.
 Body condition score is scored together with type traits throughout Germany since July 2004.
-Urea concentration data are collected routinely by milk recording and used for feeding recommendations.
+Urea concentration data are collected routinely by recording and used for recommendations.
 First analyses on German data into the relationship of fertility with protein and urea concentration were carried out by Rensing et al. (2005).
-They found urea concentration to be a moderate heritable trait $(h{2}=0.10 \text{ to } 0.12 \text{ on})$ test-day basis).
+They found urea concentration to be a moderate heritable trait (h2=0.10 to 0.12 on test-day basis).
 Protein and urea concentration also had significant effects on NR56.